franGuindon/ProyectoTFG/README.md

 This mainly consists of:
 - Thesis' sources and build (and READMEs to help you construct it in no time).
 - Anteproyecto's sources and build (and READMEs).
+- Bitácoras sources and build (and READMEs).
+- Tools I built along the way.
 - I want to share the dataset as well, but I want to see if I can set up my francis.guindon.cr page using my laptop as server.
-- Tools I built along the way.

 ##### ¿Cómo optimizar la experiencia como herramienta de lectura?